-Click the Web Updates button to make sure that you are using the latest version of the Maya FBX plug-in.
+Click Web Updates to make sure that you are using the latest version of the Maya FBX plug-in.
 This function searches the Autodesk web site to check if there is a newer version of the plug-in that you are currently using.
 See Web updates

-Help
+Help on FBX

-Click the Help button to launch the Maya FBX plug-in online user documentation.
+Click Help on FBX to launch the Maya FBX plug-in online user documentation.